ZJJY-Bioinformatics/CMAP/README.md

 `CMAP` is an interactive online website designed to help researchers without a bioinformatics background quickly analyze microbiome data.
-It includes a mature 16S data analysis module and a metagenomic analysis module that is currently under development.
+It includes a mature 16S data analysis module and a Metagenomic analysis module that is currently under development.

-For details, please visit <http://www.cmap-zjyy.com:10548/>
+For details, please click <http://www.cmap-zjyy.com:10548/>

 ## :hammer: Analysis modules